It was clear that Feinstein says, I've been here all these years to Ted Cruz.

 They approach it in an objective, unbiased way.

-800-282-2882, if you want to be on the program, and if you want to send an email, the uh address is L Rushbo at EIB net com.
+And if you want to send an email, the address is Elrushbo at EIBnet.com.

-You know, this stuff is really uh really important.
+This stuff is really, really important.

 I mean, everybody.

-Everybody thought the polls are wrong and and had the had the turnout reflected the the possible conservative enthusiasm out there, Romney would have won.
+And had the turnout reflected the possible conservative enthusiasm out there, Romney would have won.

-They're gonna be there, and if they're not, don't care.
+And if they're not, don't care.

-Just go for the independence, go for that chunk of people in the middle.
+Go for that chunk of people in the middle.

-Because overall, in all states, Romney won independence by five percent, but in the battleground states, in five battleground states, he won independence by ten to twelve percent and lost the election.
+But in the battleground states, in five battleground states, he won independence by 10 to 12% and lost the election.

-And all these wizards of smart were stunned.
+And all these wizards of SMART were stunned.

 They couldn't believe it.